YemiOG/YemiOG/README.md

 - 💻 Software Developer
 - 😄 Pronouns: He/Him
 - 🔭 I’m currently working on a Social Media Platform for Developers using the MERN stack
-- 🌱 I’m currently learning NodeJs, Express, React and other applicable Frameworks
+- 🌱 I’m currently learning NodeJs, Express, React, HTML, CSS and other applicable Frameworks
 - 👯 I’m looking to collaborate on projects I can learn from
 - ⚽ Real Madrid Fan #HalaMadrid
 - ⚡ Fun fact: I watch at least 10 episodes of 'The Office' everyweek